moraesmv/GarageDoor/README.md

-# Senior Design project for UCF fall 2015 - Spring 2016
+# Complete Guide to Node Authentication

-Developing a Api to control doors and lights fixtures for the City of Orlando.
+Code for the entire scotch.io tutorial series: Complete Guide to Node Authentication

-Communication will be made over wifi using sockets, utilization of queues for restrinction of four items being raised or lowered at a time, communication with microcontroller will be made using jhonny-five.js.
+We will be using Passport to authenticate users locally, with Facebook, Twitter, and Google.